McMaster University: Finances

-The net assets owned by the university as of 30 April 2018 stands at C$1,209.1 million.
-The university had completed the 2017–2018 year with revenues of C$1,109.5 million, expenses of $985.7 million, for an excess of revenues over expenses of $123.8 million.
+McMaster's fiscal year ends on April 30.
+The net assets owned by the university as of 6 June 2024 stands at C$2,058.7 million.
+The university had completed the 2024–2025 year with revenues of C$1,400.3 million, expenses of $1,367.7 million, for an excess in revenue of $32.6 million.
 McMaster's revenue comes from endowment income, gifts, fees, and annual grants from the City of Hamilton, the Province of Ontario, and the Government of Canada.
-In the 2017–2018 academic year, the largest source of revenue for the university was tuition fees, followed by operating grants provided by the government.
-As of 30 April 2017, McMaster's financial endowment was valued at C$727.4 million.
+In the 2024-25 academic year, the largest source of revenue for the university was tuition fees, followed by operating grants provided by the government.
+As of 30 April 2023, McMaster's external financial endowment was valued at C$589.4 million.
 The financing of McMaster's scholarships and bursaries takes up 40 per cent of the endowments received.
 Financial Services comprises the following areas: Student Accounts & Cashiers, Financial Accounting and Reporting, and Budgeting Services.

 The university has been registered as an educational charitable organization in Canada since 1 January 1967.
 As of 2011, the university is registered primarily as a post-secondary institution, with 70 per cent of the charity dedicated to the management and maintenance of the university.
 The remaining 30 per cent has been dedicated under research.

 Academics

 McMaster is a publicly funded research university, and a member of the Universities Canada.
 McMaster functions on a semester system, operating year-round on academic semesters, fall/winter and spring/summer.
-In the 2016–2017 academic year, the university had an enrolment of 31,265 students; 26,780 undergraduate students, 4,485 graduate students.
+In the 2023–2024 academic year, the university had an enrolment of 37,592 students; 32,105 undergraduate students, 5,487 graduate students.
 Programs, departments, and schools at McMaster are divided among six faculties, the DeGroote School of Business, the Faculty of Health Sciences, the Faculty of Humanities, the Faculty of Engineering, the Faculty of Science, and the Faculty of Social Sciences.

-By enrolment, McMaster's largest faculty in September 2016 was the Faculty of Science, with 7,004 full-time and part-time undergraduate and graduate students.
-The Faculty of Humanities was the smallest faculty by enrolment, with 2,729 full-time and part-time undergraduate and graduate students.
+By undergraduate enrolment in 2023-2024, McMaster's largest faculty was the Faculty of Science, with 8,319 full-time equivalent students.
+The Faculty of Humanities was the smallest, with 2,026.
 The Faculty of Health Sciences holds the highest graduate enrolment, with 1,144 graduate students.
 A number of university students are enrolled in interdisciplinary programs, administered by two or more faculties, including 549 graduate students.
 At the undergraduate level, the Arts and Science program is taught jointly by the six faculties at McMaster.
 Created in 1981, the program aims to provide a broad-based, liberal education, providing substantial work in both the arts and sciences.
-In September 2016, 278 undergraduate students were enrolled in the Arts and Science program.
+In 2023-2024, 292 undergraduate students were enrolled in the Arts and Science program.